NeuroDataDesign/orange-panda-f16s17/notes/meeting_notes.md

 ## Data Setting
 We take two subjects from the original data set.
 Each scan is partitioned into 10 equal length time segments.
 Each of these segments is a 'trial'.

 We compute discriminibility with the subject id as the label, 20 trials, and various metrics.
-Rather than computing discriminibility once on all 20 trials, we will 'leave one out' and compute discriminibility all 20 subsets of 19 trials, do get a pseudo-distribution.
+Rather than computing discriminibility once on all 20 trials, we will 'leave one out' and compute discriminibility all 20 subsets of 19 trials, to get a pseudo-distribution.

 ### Raw Data
 ![image](plots/raw.png)